 Drugs A - Z

-What is this medicine?PREGABALIN (pre GAB a lin) is used to treat nerve pain from diabetes, shingles, and fibromyalgia.
+What is this medicine?PREGABALIN (pre GAB a lin) is used to treat nerve pain from diabetes, shingles, spinal cord injury, and fibromyalgia.
 It is also used to control seizures in epilepsy.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: